monacca1/nuggit/README.md

 ### nuggit init
-- nuggit init will take an existing git repository and iniitialize it to be used with nuggit.
-This action occurrs automatically when cloning a repository using nuggit.
-This is conceptually similar to git init where you are acting on a pre-existing directtory and initializing it as a git repository.
+- nuggit init will take an existing git repository and initialize it to be used with nuggit.
+This action occurs automatically when cloning a repository using nuggit.
+This is conceptually similar to git init where you are acting on a pre-existing directory and initializing it as a git repository.
 This should be done at the root level of the repository.
 This will also install the .nuggit in the current directory (the root of the repo).
 If the repo was cloned using the native git clone you will need to `nuggit init` in the root folder of the git repository in order to use nuggit with this repository.